ing-bank/baker/docs/documentation/process-execution.md

 baker.processEvent(processId, new OrderPlaced(order));
 ```

+When receiving events Baker will check which Interactions have all the required Ingredients and Events met.

+It will execute those interactions.

+Those interactions will raise more events.

+For more information about the exact execution sementics see [here](execution-semantics.md).

 ### Correlation id

 Optionally you may provide a `correlation id` with an event.
-The purpose of this id is idempotent event delivery.
+The purpose of this identifier is idempotent event delivery.

-When sending the same event correlation id multiple times, only the first will it be processed.
+When sending the same event correlation id multiple times, only the first will be processed.

 This can be applied to the `OrderPlaced` event for example.